zigbee-alliance/distributed-compliance-ledger/README-DEV.md

 ## How To Make Changes in Data Model for Existing Modules

-- Use [starport](https://github.com/tendermint/starport) command to scaffold the module.
+- Use [ignite](https://github.com/ignite/cli) command to scaffold the module.
-  Consider using the provided [Dockerfile](scripts/Dockerfile) to have a predictable version of starport.
+  Consider using the provided [Dockerfile](scripts/Dockerfile) to have a predictable version of ignite.
 See [README.md](scripts/README.md).
 - **Never change `.pb` files manually**.
 Do the changes in `.proto` files.
-- Every time `.proto` files change, re-generate the code (for example `starport chain build`) and fix compilation errors if any.
+- Every time `.proto` files change, re-generate the code (for example `ignite chain build`) and fix compilation errors if any.
 - Update openapi docs from proto using (`scripts/dcl-swagger-gen.sh`).
 It's recommended to run from container built from [Dockerfile](scripts/Dockerfile).
 - **Note1**: colons (`:`) are part of subject-id in PKI module, but colons are not allowed in gRPC REST URLs by default.
   `allow_colon_final_segments=true` should be used as a workaround.